-The United States remains one of Grenada’s largest trading partners.
+The United States is one of Grenada’s largest trading partners.
 In 2021, the trade in goods between the United States and Grenada surpassed $124 million dollars.
 Grenada is a beneficiary of the U.S. Caribbean Basin Initiative (CBI), which grants duty-free entry into the United States for many goods.
 The CBI aims to facilitate the economic development and export diversification of the Caribbean Basin economies.
-Grenada is a member of the Caribbean Community and Common Market (CARICOM).

 Grenada’s Membership in International Organizations